 - Bring photocopies of important documents, including passport and prescriptions (there is a GREAT list here).
 It helps if something should happen and you need to replace them.

-- Have your prescription drugs its (best if they are in the original box or bottle depending on the country you are traveling to) and be prepared for your entire trip with enough supplies.
+- Have your prescription drugs (best if they are in the original box or bottle depending on the country you are traveling to) and be prepared for your entire trip with enough supplies.

 - Use luggage tags and write down your work address instead of your home address.
 Also, include your email address and phone number.